pisces-period/pnlab/README.md

 I strongly recommend you immediately run `sudo -i` everytime you log into the boxes, so root permissions won't be a problem.

-Though the box logs into the / root folder by default, you'll want to `cd /vagrant` as this is the __de facto__ root folder of the pn lab.
+Though the box logs into the / root folder by default, you'll want to `cd /vagrant` as this is the _de facto_ root folder of the pn lab.

 I'm assuming a target environment with VirtualBox and Vagrant installed.
-If you wish to use a different provider other than VirtualBox, please override the __*config.vm.provider=virtualbox*__ directive on the __*Vagrantfile*__ along with any other VirtualBox-specific settings and replace them with the vendor of your choosing (https://www.vagrantup.com/docs/providers/).
+If you wish to use a different provider other than VirtualBox, please override the `config.vm.provider=virtualbox` directive on the `Vagrantfile` along with any other VirtualBox-specific settings and replace them with the vendor of your choosing (https://www.vagrantup.com/docs/providers/).

 Please read the 'Component Version' section to ensure this lab will run on your environment.

 ### Overview
+---
 When you log into __*pan-peter*__ box (192.168.50.10), you *shouldn't* need to run Ansible playbooks (unless you want to).
 Vagrant executes `ansible-playbook play.yml` command as part of the provisioning process, upon first boot, to streamline the provisioning of the box.

 As a result, the following roles are automatically created: